 Colorado family finds the best care for baby with seizures at Lurie Children’s

-Patrick was three months old when his parents, Erin and Brenden, discovered that the odd arm and leg movements he was having a few times a day were seizures.
+Patrick was three months old when his parents, Erin and Brendan, discovered that the odd arm and leg movements he was having a few times a day were seizures.
 They were called infantile spasms, a serious type of epilepsy for infants.

 Erin recalls “the nightmare” of hearing the diagnosis at a children’s hospital near their Colorado home.
 The infantile spasms were caused by a stroke Patrick had before he was born, which led to damage to one entire side of this brain.
 Perinatal strokes can be easily missed by doctors and parents in the initial newborn period.